 - Lice: Children will be sent home at the end of the day and may not return until they have been treated and are free of lice.

 - Red draining eyes.
-Children may return to school after effective treatment and approval by a healthcare worker.
+Children may return to school after permission and/or permit is issued by a physician or local health authority or until symptom free.

 - Open, draining lesions.